api-platform/docs/distribution/index.md

 ![The admin](images/api-platform-2.2-admin.png)

 This [Material Design](https://material.io/guidelines/) admin is a [Progressive Web App](https://developers.google.com/web/progressive-web-apps/) built with [API Platform Admin](../admin/index.md) (Admin On Rest, React and Redux inside).
-It is very powerful and fully customizable, refer to its documentation to learn more.
+It is powerful and fully customizable, refer to its documentation to learn more.
 It leverages the Hydra documentation exposed by the API component to build itself.
 It's 100% dynamic, **no code generation occurs**.